evidentlyai/evidently/docs/book/monitoring/add_project.md

 {% tab title="UI" %}

-Click on the “plus” sign on the home page and type your Project name and description.
+Click on the “plus” sign on the home page, create a Team if you do not have one yet and type your Project name and description.

 ![](../.gitbook/assets/cloud/add_project_wide-min.png)